douglaspasqualin/Bench-20-STM/README.md

 * Section 5.1: Since the majority of the applications have a similar communication behavior between executions and do not present a dynamic sharing behavior (see results of Section 4.5) we excepted similar results between the static and online thread mapping.

-* Section 5.2: After changing the application to represent the correct size of the cache line of current microarchitectures we excepted the lower execution time of means.
+* Section 5.2: After changing the application to represent the correct size of the cache line of current microarchitectures we excepted a lower execution time of kmeans.